dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 * Ability to track model drift over time (e.g. continuous validation after deployment)

 <i>Update Nov 2022:</i><br />
 <a href="https://arxiv.org/abs/2209.09125">Operationalizing Machine Learning: An Interview Study</a> from University of California, Berkeley is a great read.
-It covers interviews with 18 MLEs working across many applications and summarises common practices for successful ML experimentation, deployment, sustaining production performance, pain points and antipatterns.
+It covers interviews with 18 MLEs working across many applications and summarises common practices for successful ML experimentation, deployment, sustaining production performance, pain points and anti-patterns.

 <!-- ---------------------------------------------------------------------- -->